artefactual/atom-docs/admin-manual/maintenance/web-analytics.rst

 ..
 TIP::
   If your analytics tracker is not working, try turning debugging on and off again via index.php.
-The analytics code should then appear in 'View Source'.
+The analytics code should appear in 'View Source'.

 Logfile analysis tools